 \section{Abstract}

-Many inferential and learning tasks can be accomplished efficiently by means of {\em distributed optimization algorithms} where the network topology plays a critical role in driving the local interactions among neighboring agents.
-There is a large body of literature examining the effect of the graph structure on the performance of optimization strategies.
-In this article, we examine the inverse problem and consider the reverse question: How much information does observing the behavior at the nodes convey about the underlying network structure used for optimization?
-Over large-scale networks, the difficulty of addressing such inverse questions (or problems) is compounded by the fact that usually only a {\em limited} portion of nodes can be probed, giving rise to a second important question: Despite the presence of several {\em unobserved} nodes, are partial and local observations still sufficient to discover the graph linking the probed nodes?
-The article surveys recent advances on this inverse learning problem and related questions.
-Examples of applications are provided to illustrate how the interplay between graph learning and distributed optimization arises in practice, e.g., in cognitive engineered systems such as distributed detection, or in other real-world problems such as the mechanism of opinion formation over social networks and the mechanism of coordination in biological networks.
-A unifying framework for examining the reconstruction error will be described, which allows to devise and examine various estimation strategies enabling successful graph learning.
-The relevance of specific network attributes, such as sparsity versus density of connections, and node degree concentration, is discussed in relation to the topology inference goal.
-It is shown how universal (i.e., data-driven) clustering algorithms can be exploited to solve the graph learning problem.
-Some revealing and perhaps unexpected behavior emerges: for example, comparison of different graph estimators highlights how strategies that are optimal for the full-observability regime are not necessarily the best ones for the limited-observability regime.
+Many optimization, inference and learning tasks can be accomplished efficiently by means of {\em decentralized processing algorithms} where the network topology (i.e., the {\em graph}) plays a critical role in enabling the interactions among neighboring nodes.
+There is a large body of literature examining the effect of the graph structure on the performance of decentralized processing strategies.
+In this article, we examine the inverse problem and consider the reverse question: How much information does observing the behavior at the nodes of a graph convey about the underlying topology?
+For large-scale networks, the difficulty in addressing such inverse problems is compounded by the fact that usually only a {\em limited} fraction of the nodes can be probed, giving rise to a second important question: Despite the presence of {\em unobserved} nodes, can partial observations still be sufficient to discover the graph linking the probed nodes?
+The article surveys recent advances on this challenging learning problem and related questions.